MyEtherWallet/MyEtherWallet/README.md

 EACCESS issue can be resolved by running: `sudo chown -R $(whoami) ~/.npm` For other issues, try the steps shown here: <https://github.com/MyEtherWallet/MyEtherWallet/issues/1182#issuecomment-506342875> by @tomwalton78

+## Integrations

+### Hardware Wallets

+Prior to submitting a request to integrate a hardware wallet, please review hardware wallet requirements that followed recent updates on MyEtherWallet and Ethereum protocol.

+*A Hardware wallet must meet the following minimum requirements:*

+1. Message signing
+2. Data signing
+3. Must be able to sign other ethereum-based chains, specifically, Matic and BSC.
+4. EIP1559 signing

+Reach out to us at <integrations@myetherwallet.com>, so we can determine if we will be able to integrate your hardware wallet.

+### DApps

+Please fill out the form [here](https://www.myetherwallet.com/dapp-submission).
+We will reach out to you as soon as we can.